kamperh/recipe_bucktsong_awe_py3/readme.md

 [features/readme.md](features/readme.md).
 We use the Xitsonga dataset provided as part of the Zero Speech Challenge 2015 (a subset of the NCHLT data).

-Update the paths in `paths.py` to point to the datasets.
-If you are using docker, `paths.py` will already point to the mounted directories.

 Create Docker container
 -----------------------